badubizzle/ex_dag/README.md

 Given this,
 We can start running tasks *f, g, h, i, b* since they have no dependencies.

-Taking advantage of Elixir processes we can run these tasks in concurrently
+Taking advantage of Elixir processes we can run these tasks concurrently

 Once those tasks are completed we pick the next available tasks and run them.

 ### Task structure

-Each task will have a *id, data, callback*
+Each task will have a *id, data, handler*
-The callback is must be a function with arity 2
+The handler is must module that implements the `ExDag.DAG.Handlers.TaskHandler` behaviour.

-The callback can be either an anonymous function or a {m, f, _a}

-The first argument to the callback is the task itself and the second argument is a map of the results from all child tasks it depends on

 ### Example Mathematic equation